Article Snapshot

 Step 5: The Block Is Connected to Previous Blocks

-The new block receives a reference to the block before it.
+Specifically, the new block receives a reference to the block before it.

 As a result, the network creates a continuous historical record.

-To change one block, someone would also need to change every connected block after it.
+For example, to change one block, someone would also need to change every connected block after it.

 That is one reason historical records are difficult to alter.

-Step 6: The Transaction Becomes Permanent
+Step 6: The Transaction Is Confirmed and Recorded

 Finally, the network accepts the block and adds it to the chain.